-Himalayan cooking Salt Slabs, Blocks, Plates and Bricks are nature’s cook top and serving platter in one, offering many creative culinary uses while delivering the benefits of natural, pure salt with no chemicals or additives.
+Himalayan salt cooking blocks, Plates, Slabs and Bricks are nature’s cooktop and serving platter in one, offering many creative culinary uses while delivering the benefits of natural, pure salt with no chemicals or additives.
 Heat your Himalayan pink salt slab, plate, or brick to high temperatures and sear thinly sliced meats, fish, vegetables, seafood and other quick-cooking foods (see recipes below!).
 Or, chill it for use in serving sushi, appetizers, cold meats and cheeses, fresh fruit and vegetables, and even cold desserts.
 Himalayan salt blocks, plates, and bricks are harvested from deep within the ancient Himalayan mountain range of Pakistan.
 There, they have remained protected from pollution and impurities for centuries, making this what many consider the purest, cleanest salt in the world.
 The salt is mined as large, meteor-like boulders and later sliced into slabs, blocks, bricks and plates as well as sculpted into bowls.
 Because Himalayan salt blocks are a natural product, the threshold for high temperatures and pressure may vary, as will the physical characteristics and inclusions which give your salt slab a one-of-a-kind appearance.
 You’ll find that Himalayan salt slabs, plates, and bricks make for an intriguing presentation of both hot and cold foods for your home, restaurant, spa or catering facility.
 All of our Himalayan salt products are Gourmet Food Grade and the very highest quality Himalayan salt available.

-Himalayan salt blocks aren’t your typical cookware!
+Himalayan salt cooking blocks aren’t your typical cookware!
 They’re incredibly dense and conduct heat efficiently but slowly, which is why the slab retains heat so well and seasons food evenly.
 Slabs can crack if they are heated (or chilled) too quickly as any moisture trapped inside expands, so it’s best to follow these usage suggestions and care instructions to get optimum life from your salt block.

 Himalayan salt slabs are perfect to use as serving platters.
 The slab can be chilled in the refrigerator for serving items such as sushi or cheese, or even frozen in the freezer, providing a new way to present cold desserts, even sorbet!
 Moist foods will pick up more salty flavor, while their denser and drier counterparts will be presented beautifully and imaginatively.